ClickBank has been around for a long time.

 So now is as good a time as any to look at the various ClickBank metrics you can use to filter keyword or category search results.

-Gravity – this is an approximate measurement of how well a product converts – a higher number is better.
+Gravity – this is an approximate measurement of how well an affiliate product converts – a higher number is better.

 Initial $/sale – How much an affiliate makes for the initial sale, minus any monthly recurring payments